gkaf89/NCC-Trainings/docs/cuda/exercise-4.md

 In this example, we try shared memory matrix multiplication.
 This is achieved by blocking the global matrix into a small block matrix (tiled matrix) that can fit into the shared memory of the Nvidia GPU.
-Shared memory from the GPUs, which has a good bandwidth within the GPUs compared to access to the global memory.
+Shared memory from the GPUs has good bandwidth within the GPUs compared to access to the global memory.

 ![](../figures/memory-2.png){align=middle}

  - This is very similar to the previous example; however, we just need to allocate the small block matrix into shared memory.
- The below example shows the blocking size for `a` and `b` matrices respectively for global `A` and `B` matrices.
+ The below example shows the blocking size for `a' and `b` matrices, respectively, for global `A` and `B` matrices.
 ```
   // Shared memory allocation for the block matrix
   __shared__ int a_block[BLOCK_SIZE][BLOCK_SIZE];